Colored vertex models and $k$-tilings of the Aztec diamond: The case

-\begin{remark} Note that one should also be able to get the full limit shape computed for $k=1$ in \cite{johansson} since as it is still just a deformation of the normal Aztec diamond limit shape. \end{remark}
+\begin{remark} Note that one should also be able to use this bijection to construct the full limit shape for the $k$-tilings at $t=0$, as it is a deformation of the normal Aztec diamond limit shape computed in \cite{johansson},. \end{remark}

+\begin{remark} One can show analogous results for the white-pink model.
+In that case, one should consider Schr\"oder paths that start on the south-west boundary and end on the north-west boundary.
+Then, when $t=0$, the whote-pink interactions will force the paths to start with many vertical steps.
+Deleting these forced path segments and then translating paths down and to the left will give a bijections with tilings of the 1-color Aztec diamond.
+Then one could compute the $k$-color arctic curve in a similar manner to what we have done for the purple-gray model. \end{remark}